 2009 Saturn Sky Performance

-Auto writers generally agree that the SKY offers adequate power and handles well.
-While many find the Red Line sportier than the base, most concede that the SKY still can't match some of its competitors in terms of performance -- especially the MX-5 Miata.
+Auto writers generally agree that the Sky offers adequate power and handles well.
+While many find the Red Line sportier than the base, most concede that the Sky still can't match some of its competitors in terms of performance -- especially the MX-5 Miata.

-- "While the suspension and brakes are willing performers, the unfortunate weak link in G.M.'s would-be sports car package is the engine -- it builds revs with all the alacrity of Katrina reconstruction." -- New York Times
+- "While the suspension and brakes are willing performers, the unfortunate weak link in G.M.'s would-be sports car package is the engine -- it builds revs with all the alacrity of Katrina reconstruction." -- The New York Times

 - "Even though its suspension is slightly softer than that of its Pontiac Solstice sibling, the SKY still grips corners like a small, serious roadster should." -- Kelley Blue Book